 Our Majors will Equip You for Thriving in Your Calling

-The goal of this program is to demonstrate knowledge of essential themes and content of biblical and theological writings, to apply interpretive skills to biblical and theological texts and to cultivate character consistent with Christian faith.
+The goal of this major is to demonstrate knowledge of essential themes and content of biblical writings, apply interpretive skills, communicate biblical truths, and cultivate character consistent with Christian faith.